nineteen-ninety-six/tube-without-translation/CONTRIBUTING.md

 This project is licensed under the [GNU Affero General Public License v3.0](LICENSE).
 Any contributions will be under the same license.

+**By contributing to this project, you agree that your contributions will be distributed under the AGPLv3 license.**

 **Important:** All new files should include the following license header at the top:

 ```typescript